 Additionally, the Scholar supports the Dean of University Libraries and her cabinet to advance faculty-librarian partnerships, enhance collections, expand alumni relationships, and promote W&M Libraries to multiple constituencies.

 The Scholar serves up to three academic years, during which W&M Libraries funds a replacement instructor in the department while the Scholar is on assignment in the Library.
 Read more and apply here.

 W&M Libraries held a virtual information session about the Faculty Scholar position with Dean Carrie Cooper and past Faculty Scholars, Ann Marie Stock and Larry Leemis, on March 29, 2023.
 View the recording of the session above.

 Professor of mathematics

-As Faculty Scholar, Leemis' principal project will be the creation of an open textbook for applied statistics.
+As Faculty Scholar, Leemis' principal project was the creation of an open textbook for applied statistics.
 The textbook will be used by undergraduates and graduate students in the Computational and Applied Mathematics and Statistics program and data science majors.
 Although not new to publishing – Leemis has had seven textbooks published – this open textbook will be his first experience publishing under a creative commons license and writing with open principles as a goal.
-For the publishing phase, Leemis will be working closely with the Libraries’ digital services team to select and implement an online platform to host the textbook.
+For the publishing phase, Leemis worked closely with the Libraries’ publishing and open-access librarian to select and implement an online platform to host the textbook.

 2016 Faculty Scholar